 The iMac has long been one of the cheaper ways to get into the macOS ecosystem, and we’re glad that hasn’t changed.
 Though what has changed, we also appreciate.
-The new iMac is packing with 8th- and 9th-generation desktop-class processors, letting this stylish all-in-one reach that fabled 8-core performance.
-If you’re looking for an all-in-one Mac, the new 27-inch iMac might just be the best Mac for you, at least if you’re on a budget.
+The 2019 iMac is packing with 8th- and 9th-generation desktop-class processors, letting this stylish all-in-one reach that fabled 8-core performance.
+If you’re looking for an all-in-one Mac, the 2019 27-inch iMac edition might just be the best Mac for you, at least if you’re on a budget.

 Best Mac workstation for business